 - Wash Baby’s Hands in a Bowl: You can also try bringing over a small bowl of warm water to your baby and place it on their highchair for them to carefully play in while also washing their hands.

 Absolutely!
-Both purees and solid foods are great ways to introduce baby to new flavors and textures.
+Both purees and solid foods are great ways to introduce your baby to new flavors and textures.
 Babies actually learn to swallow liquids first, whether in the form of breastmilk or bottles.
-Purees are similar to offering liquid that’s been thickened a bit, so this can help with introducing baby to a texture change and getting practice with swallowing a solid food.
-Just consider limiting the amount of times you switch back and forth between soft solids and purees during each meal, at least when baby is first learning to eat.
-Instead you could offer a veggie puree as the “appetizer” before soft solids at one meal, or yogurt as the “dessert” at another meal.
+Purees are similar to offering liquid that’s been thickened a bit, so this can help with introducing your baby to a texture change and getting practice with swallowing a solid food.
+Just consider limiting the amount of times you switch back and forth between soft solids and purees during each meal, at least when your baby is first learning to eat.
+Instead, you could offer a veggie puree as the “appetizer” before soft solids at one meal, or yogurt as the “dessert” at another meal.

 How to serve Purees for BLW